Existential therapy, a form of psychotherapy, draws from the philosophies of existentialism to address and explore the meaning of human existence.

 Ultimately, interventions in existential therapy seek to enhance the individual’s understanding of their own life path and choices, backed by the belief that personal growth emerges from a deeper exploration of oneself and the world.

-Unlike traditional therapies, it doesn’t focus solely on symptom alleviation but delves into the core of what it means to be human.
+Unlike traditional therapies, existential therapy doesn’t focus solely on symptom alleviation but delves into the core of what it means to be human.

 As a result, its applications extend far beyond addressing mental health disorders; they encompass a wide spectrum of human experiences and challenges.